 So I lost my virginity.
 I did my first prehospital emergency surgical airway.
 And just like losing my virginity, it wasn’t as big a deal as it’s made up to be, and it was over very quickly.
 And everybody asks me how it was.
 Here are a few points and an article.

-The patient was GCS 5, was breathing inadequately and had a bad facial trauma with multiple facial and jaw fractures and multiple teeth missing.
+When the patient paid a visit to the emergency room he was GCS 5.
+He was breathing inadequately and had a bad facial trauma with multiple facial and jaw fractures and multiple teeth missing.
 His airway kept filling up with blood quickly oozing from all sides after the facial trauma.

 Luckily the patient was still saturating quite well with supportive ventilation.
 During larygoscopy, I could only visualize the epiglottis, no laryngeal structures.
 My blind bougie attempt failed.